-The Atrial Fibrillation programme has 3 aims.
+The Atrial Fibrillation (AF) programme across Wessex had 3 aims.
 To detect AF; to protect people with AF from stroke and to perfect treatment of patients with AF.
-To achieve these aims we have a broad programme of work.

-Over the past four years, the programme has seen fantastic engagement and results in its work to reduce strokes in patients with Atrial Fibrillation across Wessex.
-This is through increased detection of AF, protection from stroke by prescribing anticoagulants and finally perfecting treatment through education and resources.
-There is a thriving network and an education programme aimed at pharmacists and GPs.
+Over the past four years, the programme has seen fantastic engagement and results in its work to reduce strokes in patients with Atrial Fibrillation.
 In Wessex 84.6% (18/19 QOF) of high risk patients with AF are prescribed anticoagulants against a target of 84%; 4447 new cases of AF were detected in 18/19, and the stroke rate in people known to have AF has reduced from 191 to 137 per 10,000 people since 2014.

 Hundreds of Wessex patients to benefit during National Heart Month